jenmyers/talk-transcripts/README.md

 ### Un-transcribed Slides

+- Shepherding Unicorns
+- Owning It
+- How To Change the World with a Girl and a Computer (2012)
+- How To Change the World with a Girl and a Computer (2013)
-- Unlocking the Clubhouse
+- Redesigning the Interface
-- Developers Can't Design
+- The Superhero's Guide to Avoiding Community Burnout
+- Adventures in Prototyping
 - Straight-Up Design
-- How To Change the World with a Girl and a Computer
 - Teaching Our CSS To Play Nice
-- The Superhero's Guide to Avoiding Community Burnout
-- Adventures in Prototyping
+- Developers Can't Design (2013)
+- Developers Can't Design (late 2012)
+- Developers Can't Design (early 2012)
-- Redesigning the Interface
+- Unlocking the Clubhouse

+## How to Contribute

+If you would like to help transcribe, you can find links to videos and slidedecks at [jenmyers.net/speaking](http://jenmyers.net/speaking/).
+Please submit the link of the specific material you transcribe with a pull request so I can match it up correctly.

+Want some tips on submitting a pull request?
+[You can start with GitHub's guide](https://help.github.com/articles/using-pull-requests/).